zac-k/phase-ret-dl/README.md

 ## specimen_parameters

+### 'Use Electrostatic/Magnetic Potential'

+Two element boolean list.
+Determines which components of the phase to utilise in the simulation.
+If only one of these is True, the exact phase is set to that phase.
+If both are True, the exact phase is the combined phase, and specimen flipping is implemented to separate the phases if simulation_parameters['Retrieve Phase Component'] is set to 'electrostatic' or 'magnetic'.

 ### 'Mean Inner Potential'

 Complex float.
 The real part is the mean inner potential in volts (~-17 for magnetite), and the imaginary part is related to absorption coefficient.
 A reasonable value for this is around `1j`.

+### 'Mass Magnetization'

+Uniform mass magnetization of the specimen in emu/g (80 for magnetite).

+### 'Density'

+Uniform density of the specimen in g/cm^3 (5.18 for magnetite).

 ## Paths